 In fact, Jitendra Patel from Haka Tours New Zealand and a member of our Tour Operators United Facebook community has stated that he’s actually put most of his advertising budget into Facebook video advertising — and he has been reaping in the results.

 His advice?
 Don’t make your videos too salesy.
 Instead, produce some cool video content — show people having a fun time.
 That’s what they did.
 The result?
 A great boost in brand awareness and in recognition.

 At the time of writing this article, one of their videos has racked up over 13K likes, 4.5K shares, and 762K views.

 The Takeaway: Incorporate videos into your marketing efforts.

-There is SO much resource out there showing the extreme benefits of using video – this could not be more true for tour and activity operators.
+There are SO many resources out there showing the extreme benefits of using video.
+This could not be more true for tour and activity operators.

 I’m willing to bet that you can get some great content using little resources that will result in a high ROI.